resdek-lss/a3-guide/README.md

 However, there is one additional step for the mod install.
 The VOIP mod Arma uses (TFAR) requires TeamSpeak3, an older VOIP program.
 Here's how to install it and the TeamSpeak add-on for TFAR.

-1. Go to the TeamSpeak download page here: https://www.teamspeak.com/en/downloads/#ts3client.
-Yes, you want the "Windows Client 64-Bit".
+1. Go to the TeamSpeak download page [here](https://www.teamspeak.com/en/downloads/#ts3client).
+Yes, you want the `Windows Client 64-Bit`.
 2. Run the executable.
 3. When proceeding through the executable, do not install "Official TeamSpeak Overlay: Overwolf" or whatever it asks you about.
 It's a legit program (its not malware or anything) but it does kinda suck ass.
 4. When you launch TeamSpeak, it will ask you to make an account.
 This is optional (I don't recommend it, it's useless) so just hit "Continue without account" or whatever it says.
-5. Enter you nickname for TS.
+5. Enter your desired nickname for TS.
 6. In TS, hit the "Bookmarks" button > "Manage bookmarks"
 7. Add a new bookmark, call it what you like (i.e. "LSS Server").
 Set the "Server Nickname or Address" to that of the server computer in Radmin: `26.198.191.53`.
 8. Set the server password as `bingbong123`.
 Leave the next two fields blank.